wkorando/go-serverless-with-java/STEP8.md

 	Add this to the `manifest.yml` file in the Web IDE.
 The `sequences` entry should have the same indentation as the `actions` in the `golden-ratio` package.
 This piece of config defines two sequences, `ratio` and `ratioWeb`.
 They should both first invoke the `fibonacciNumber` function.
 The output of the `fibonacciNumber` function is used to invoke the `calculateRatio` or the `calculateRatioWeb` function -- depending on which sequence you're looking into.

 7. We're ready to commit our changes to the GitLab repo and to push them to the master branch.
-For this, in your Web IDE, click the git icon (1) on the left hand side.
-This opens the GitLab repo with the three files that have either been added or changed.
+For this, in your Web IDE, CTRL-click the git icon (1) on the left hand side.
+This opens the GitLab repo in a separate tab with the three files that have either been added or changed.
 Enter a commit message in the designated text area and click **Commit**.

 	![](./images/git-commit-changes.png)